 Since high school, I have been dedicated to becoming a nurse when I began volunteering in a hospital.
-I continued as a volunteer throughout college, usually working professionally as a CNA.
-Also, while still in high school, I almost lost my mother to severe bacterial meningitis.
+I continued volunteering throughout college, usually working professionally as a CNA.
+Also, I almost lost my mother to severe bacterial meningitis in high school.
 While she did recover, it was a terrible ordeal with an extended hospital stay.
 The nurses took me under their wing throughout this period and made me feel that I was part of the team struggling to save my mother’s life.
 The sheer intensity of the experience left me hungry for nursing, sparking my desire to show a similar level of compassion as was shown to me when it mattered most.

 My internship experience as a COPE Health Scholar allowed me to serve alongside nurses in underserved communities and provide education and care in Spanish and English.
-Chronic diseases such as obesity, diabetes, and hypertension affect the Hispanic community in high numbers.
+Chronic diseases such as obesity, diabetes, and hypertension take a special toll on the Hispanic community.
 My mother is Mexican, and because of this blood tie and my ability to communicate in Spanish, I feel a special connection - and a moral and vocational calling - to help Spanish-speaking, recent immigrants to the USA; this is central to my professional identity.
 As an FNP, I want to be a leader who contributes to and utilizes clinical research to improve the delivery of healthcare systems and maximize the potential for the best clinical outcomes.

 Versatility in patient age, medical conditions, and procedures that FNPs deal with daily are exhilarating.
-I plan to work at a public health clinic as soon as I receive my master's.
+I plan to work at a public health clinic when I receive my master's.
 After gaining leadership experience, I hope to bring primary care to an underserved Hispanic community by opening my clinic.
-Becoming an FNP would allow me to become a leader in progressive change, improving healthcare quality and delivery while extending primary care to underrepresented groups.
+Becoming an FNP would allow me to lead in progressive change, improving healthcare quality and delivery while extending primary care to underrepresented groups.